 Bosnia and Herzegovina: Securing Access to Water through Institutional Development and Infrastructure

-Access to safe drinking water in BiH is well below European standards: only 60% of the population is connected to public/municipal water utilities, compared to a 90% average for the EU.
-Water supply and quality is only adequate in large urban areas; in many smaller cities and rural areas, residents have to pay high prices for water delivered with tankers by private vendors.
-This Joint Programme aims to reduce the proportion of people without sustainable access to drinking water by strengthening government capacity, increasing investments in the water supply sector and including poor populations in water planning and policy.
+Access to safe drinking water in BiH is well below European standards.
+Water supply and quality is only adequate in large urban centers; in many smaller cities and rural areas, residents have to pay high prices for water delivered with tankers by private vendors.
+The Joint Programme's objective was to secure access to safe water for all citizens in Bosnia and Herzegovina by strengthening government capacity, increasing investments in the water supply sector and including poor populations in water planning and policy.

-The programme focuses on three levels of stakeholders -- the rights holders (citizenry), the service providers (utilities), and the duty-bearers (governments) -- to achieve the following objectives:
+The programme focused on three levels of stakeholders -- the rights holders (citizenry), the service providers (utilities), and the duty-bearers (governments) -- to achieve the following objectives:

 1. Improving the inclusion of citizens in decision-making processes;